 Influencer managers with an entire staff can scale their influencer program using spreadsheets or traditional CRMs.
 In the end, this approach tends to be more expensive since manually calculating and tracking influencer metrics requires significant work hours.

 An influencer marketing program typically falls within a broader marketing strategy.

 For example, a brand’s SEO department might work with the influencer marketing manager to produce more quality backlinks and web traffic.

 Direct-to-consumer (D2C) brands often juggle several marketing approaches for a healthy marketing mix.
-As such, influencer relations managers need to know how to partner with their peers.
+As such, influencer relations managers must partner with their peers effectively.

 An organization’s marketing strategy must set clear objectives for the influencer marketing manager.

-Each member of a larger marketing team should have a specific role where the overlap is minimal.
+Each member of a larger marketing team should have a specific role with minimal overlap.
 Without an in-depth knowledge of one’s marketing role, influencer relations managers may unintentionally fall short of expectations or step “outside their lane.”